-AA: While not the highest rating out there, companies with an AA rating have shown strong financial foundation and excellent leadership management.
+AA: While not the highest rating out there, companies with an AA rating have shown a strong financial foundation and excellent leadership management.
 These companies are shown to be “very strong.”

 A: An A rating is a “strong” rating, and they have shown great financial history and have performed well in the past.
 Companies with an A rating are financially stable, but they would be more vulnerable to economic downturns.

 BBB: This is when companies are currently doing well but could experience problems in the future if the economy tanked.
 BBB is considered a “good” rating, and they are meeting all of their financial obligations.
-You shouldn’t necessarily avoid any BBB rated companies, but be aware of the possible outcome.
+You shouldn’t necessarily avoid any BBB-rated companies, but be aware of the possible outcome.

-BB: This is the point you should start being wary of any companies with BB ratings or below.
-These companies are extremely vulnerable to any changes in the market, which could make them struggle to make their obligations.
+BB: This is the point where you should start being wary of any companies with BB ratings or below.
+These companies are extremely vulnerable to any changes in the market, which could make them struggle to meet their obligations.
 Unless they make serious changes, it’s better to find a company with stronger ratings.

 B: B is a “weak” rating.
 Based on the Fitch criteria, these companies are likely to have problems meeting financial obligations and paying out the policies.

 CCC: This is the start of the danger zone.
 CCC is the “very weak” category.
 Anyone with these rates faces a strong chance of falling short in their finances.

 CC: “Extremely weak” is the second to worst possible rating a company could receive.
 Applicants should be worried about not receiving payouts from policies from these companies.